DotCamp/wp-table-builder/readme.txt

 * FIX: Fixed an issue where vertical cell alignment is overridden by theme styles.
 * FIX: Empty cells appear correctly at manage cells menu now.
 * FIX: Fixed an issue at inserting a row before second row.
+* UPDATE: Merged cells will not be repeated if top row as header is not selected at responsive menu.

 = 1.2.8 =